pulumi/docs/content/blog/devsecops-strategy-security-automation-tivity-health/index.md

 ---
-title: "Security Automation for Faster, Cheaper, and Better Results"
+title: "DevSecOps Game-Changer: Security Automation That Delivers Real Business Results"
 allow_long_title: true

 # The date represents the post's publish date, and by default corresponds with